Many teenagers and young adults are interested in mass gainer to help them bulk up.

-At the time of publishing this post, there’s no evidence which suggests that whey protein can stunt your growth.
+At the time of publishing this post, there’s no evidence to suggest that whey protein powder can stunt your growth.

 Whey protein is in fact a complete protein, meaning it contains all the essential amino acids.
 Since amino acids are responsible for growth and repair, whey protein may even help you grow more.